 In our case, both statements are undeniably true.

 What’s different this time is the feeling that Katie is actually graduating.
 That she has earned the right to pass on, to matriculate, as opposed to merely moving from grade to grade due to age or a school district’s convenience.
 She is graduating.
-My baby is graduating from middle school.
+My baby is graduating from middle school at Private School in Katy Texas.

 I think I’m going to cry.